 YMCA Swimming Lessons

-Registration for the next session of Swim Lessons begins Monday, April 3rd and classes begin the week of April 10th, 2017.
+Registration for the next session of Swim Lessons begins Monday, July 10th for members and July 12th for non-members.
+Classes begin the week of July 17th, 2017.

 Please call the YMCA at 224-1683 or email the Aquatics Director email@example.com for information on instructors.